 Clarify your career motivation for a Master’s degree

 Not everyone returns to school for a Master’s degree because they are career minded.
 But many, if not most these days, do have career goals in mind.

 Is a Master’s degree appealing to you because of the promise of improved career options?
 The lure of great job offers at the end of the road?
 If so, do your homework before entering the program, so you are not disappointed upon graduation.

 Do you have a realistic, tested and informed plan for your future?

 Begin first by getting clear on your career fantasies.
 Where do you hope higher learning will take you in your future?
-Do you have a clear road-tested career goal in mind for which a Master’s degree might fill in theoretical holes and build related qualifications?
+In particular, do you have a clear road-tested career goal in mind for which a Master’s degree might build related qualifications?

 As you discover university programs that might be the ticket to these dream jobs, investigate their career-related support systems.
-Find out about their networks with employers, the job and salary outcomes of their alumni.
+Equally important, find out about their networks with employers, the job and salary outcomes of their alumni.

 Have you honed in on programs that give you a sense of confidence about positive career outcomes?
 Congrats.
 Now let’s get real.

 Conduct careful research into admission requirements of your Master’s degree of interest

 Admission to most Master’s degree programs is generally highly competitive.
 Anyone willing to invest the time in a demanding application process can consider doing a Master’s.
 However, the Master’s degree can generally be done only after you have an undergraduate degree – i.e., Bachelor degree.
 If you have one, that’s great – give yourself a check mark.